Kebakko

 Kebakko is a type of ready-meal in Finland.
 Kebakkos are very similar to meatballs in Finland.
 It consists of meat, breadcrumbs, onions, eggs, and spices.
-The difference is mostly in shape; instead of a ball, kebakko is a piece of meat about 12 cm in length on a wooden stick, and is usually sold in packs of four to twelve.
-The name comes from the Turkish food kebab, and the Finnish word kepakko, meaning "small stick."
+The difference is mostly in shape; instead of a ball, kebakko is a piece of meat about 12 cm in length on a wooden stick, and is usually sold in packs of five to twelve.
+The name comes from kebab, and the Finnish word kepakko, meaning "small stick."

 Kebakko represents fusion cuisine.
-It combines the Turkish kebab with traditional Finnish meatloaf.
+It combines kebab with traditional Finnish meatloaf.
 The usual way to serve kebakkos is to heat them and serve them with various sauces for dipping; the stick enables the kebakkos to be dipped and eaten by hand.